Cochliomyia hominivorax: Attempts at eradication

 Due to the danger to livestock and to a lesser extent humans, the New World screwworm has been at the forefront of many attempts at elimination within regions.

 In 1954, the first tests using the sterile insect technique were conducted on Curaçao; the New World screwworm fly was successfully eliminated from the island within four months.
 From 1958 to 1960, the species was eliminated from the Southeastern and then the Southwestern United States.
-Since 1966, the species has been considered extinct throughout the US.
+From 1966 to 2025, the species was considered extirpated from the US, but the species was once again detected in the US in 2026.
 The US and Mexico bred and released more than 94 billion sterile flies from 1962 to 1975.

-Eradication efforts continued in Mexico (1972–1991), the Virgin Islands (1971–1972), Puerto Rico (1975), and Central America from Guatemala (1988–1994) to Belize (1988–1994), El Salvador (1991–1995), Honduras (1991–1995), Nicaragua (1992–1999), and Costa Rica (1995–2000).
-In 1998, the first sterile flies were released in Panama with the goal of creating a permanent barrier zone at the Darién Gap against New World screwworm fly invasions from South to Central America.
-This is achieved through weekly sterile New World screwworm fly releases of up to 50 million insects.
+Eradication efforts continued in Mexico (1972–1991), the Virgin Islands (1971–1972), Puerto Rico (1975), and Central America from Belize (1988–1992) to Guatemala (1988–1994), El Salvador (1991–1994), Honduras (1991–1996), Nicaragua (1992–1999), Costa Rica (1995–2000), and Panama (1997-2006).
+Authorities planned for a permanent barrier zone at the Isthmus of Tehuantepec, but it was clear by the mid-1980s that an eradication plan extending to the Darien Gap in Panama would be more beneficial.
+In 1998, the first sterile flies were released with the goal of creating a permanent barrier zone against New World screwworm fly invasions from South to Central America.
+In 2003 a screwworm production facility in Panama using the latest rearing techniques and improved strains has become the main facility that maintains the barrier zone at the Darien Gap between Central and South America.
+This is achieved through weekly sterile New World screwworm fly releases of up to 100 million insects.
 The insects are bred en masse in factories and sterilized by ionizing radiation.

 The bred insects must not suffer any impairment in competition with wild, fertile insects.
-Researchers are investigating the possibilities and methods for producing genetically sterilized males in the future, but this method is not yet practical.
+Researchers are investigating the possibilities and methods for producing genetically sterilized males.

-Screwworm flies were again found in southern Mexico in late 2024, and the United States was preparing to breed billions of sterile flies in Mexico and dump them over Mexico and southern Texas in 2026 to protect the country against invasion.
-The USDA estimated in 2025 that an outbreak in Texas (the biggest cattle-producing US state) could cost US$1.8 billion.
-In September 2025, a case of New World screwworm was found in Sabinas Hidalgo, located in the state of Nuevo León, less than 70 mile from the US-Mexico border.